What is the EPIC Study?

 The primary endpoint was a composite of the development of left‑sided congestive heart failure (CHF), cardiac‑related death, or euthanasia.

 What were the results of the study?

-The EPIC Study showed that administration of pimobendan resulted in a 15‑month delay in time to primary endpoint compared with dogs receiving placebo.
-The composite primary endpoint was defined as the onset of left‑sided CHF, cardiac‑related death, or euthanasia.
+The first EPIC Study publication showed that administration of pimobendan resulted in a 15‑month delay in time to primary endpoint compared with dogs receiving placebo.
+The composite primary endpoint was defined as the onset of left‑sided congestive heart failure (CHF), cardiac related death, or euthanasia.
 Dogs in the pimobendan group were significantly less likely to reach this endpoint.
-Median time to composite primary endpoint was 1228 days in the pimobendan group and 766 days in the placebo group (P=0.0038).
+Median time to composite primary endpoint was 1228 days in the pimobendan group and 766 days in the placebo group (P=0.0038).1